heroku/sf-functions-python/README.md

 brew install python3
 ```

-The installed Python version should be at least `3.10` or higher.
+The installed Python version must be at least `3.10` or higher.

-You can check this with `python3 --version`
+Check your version of python with `python3 --version`.

-> On some machines it’s necessary to run Python and Pip commands using python3 or pip3 which point to the Homebrew-managed Python interpreter versus running python or pip which tends to point at the system installed Python interpreter.
+> On some machines Python and Pip commands must be run using python3 or pip3, which point to the Homebrew-managed Python interpreter.
+Using python or pip instead often points at the system installed Python interpreter.

 ### [Install Git](https://git-scm.com/downloads)